ZMC-dev/ZMC-dev/README.md

 - 👀 I’m interested in Web & Mobile development
 - 🌱 I’m currently learning HTML, CSS, JS & Swift
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... by phone !

 <!---
 ZMC-dev/ZMC-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.